Richard Pánik: Professional

 On 16 July 2021, Pánik was traded by the Red Wings, along with a second-round pick in the 2021 NHL Entry Draft, to the New York Islanders in exchange for Nick Leddy.
 In the following 2021–22 season, after clearing waivers Pánik was assigned by the Islanders to AHL affiliate, the Bridgeport Islanders.
 He played in 28 games with the Bridgeport, recording seven goals and five assists for 12 points.
 He also collected one assist in four appearances in a recall with New York.
 On 28 March 2022, Pánik was loaned by the Islanders to the Chicago Wolves of the AHL for the remainder of the season.

 On 12 October 2022, Pánik signed a one-year contract with Lausanne HC of the Swiss National League (NL).
+On 13 March 2023, the team announced that they would not re-sign Pánik after the team failed to qualify for the playoffs during the 2022–23 season.

+On 2 July 2023, Pánik agreed to return to HC Oceláři Třinec of the Czech Extraliga on a one-year contract.

+On 27 September 2024, HC Slovan Bratislava announced Pánik signed a short-term contract with the team, lasting until November league break.
+Following the end of his contract with Bratislava, Panik signed with Lokomotiv Yaroslavl of the Kontinental Hockey League (KHL) for the remainder of the 2024–25 season.

 International play

 Pánik was selected to play for Slovakia at the 2010 IIHF World Championship, where he recorded two assists and finished a plus-minus rating of +3.

 Pánik also represented Slovakia at the 2014 Winter Olympics in Sochi, where the nation finished in 11th in the tournament; Pánik did not record a point.